c-ehrlich/personal-site/data/project/Anket.md

 ---
 title: Anket
 description: Easily create surveys, take surveys with an intuitive UI, see informative statistics on your survey responses.
 Anket is a survey tool for those who value simplicity and user friendliness.
-Live Demo coming soon!
+Key features include end-to-end type safety, extensive form validation, and preserving unfinished surveys and responses in server state in real-time.
 publishedDate: 2022/05/18
 tags:
   - Typescript